plcharbonneau/consul-demo/README.md

 ### Datacenter Failover with Prepared Queries - Multi-Region Demo (Only)

 > Webclient service is configured to use a "prepared query" to find the `product` service.
-> If every product service in the current DC fails, it looks for the service in other DCs
+> If every product service in the current DC fails, it looks for the service in other DCs.

 - Show Web Client web page
   - point out **Configuration** Section under Product API
   - shows **datacenter = dc1**

-> Now we're going to trigger a fail of the product service in this datacenter
+> Now we're going to trigger a fail of the product service in this datacenter.

 - Open Consul UI and select Key/Value tab (make sure it's in dc1)
   - Click on folder neamed `product` then value named `run`